RaVeR76/My-Vinyl-Answer/README.md

 #### User Story : I want to be able to register for my own account

 * **Plan**
-I want the user to have the ability to register for My Vinyl Answer so they can log on anytime in the future with ease.
+I want the user to have the ability to register for My Vinyl Answer so they can log in anytime in the future with ease.
-They will have to input their full name, a username, a email address and a password which will be stored securely in the database.
+I will create a register form where they will have to input their full name, a username, a email address and a password.
+There will be a Sign Up button available which will POST the data to the database.
+I will add some defensive programming so that usernames will not be duplicated.
+I will check to see if the new username already exists in the database and if so flash up a an alert but if not then render their profile page.
+This will be populated with the information they just input and also a welcome message will appear ... obviously I will not be displaying their **password** within their profile or anywhere in fact ha ha !

 * **Implementation**